PocketLLM/hivpn/README.md

 Manual disconnects stop the tunnel immediately; remaining time is discarded.

+### Advanced connection controls

+* **Protocol selection** – the Settings tab exposes WireGuard plus placeholders for OpenVPN and IKEv2.
+Unsupported protocols are surfaced as disabled options so the UI stays future proof.
+* **DNS, MTU, and keepalive tuning** – sliders and chips let power users swap between Cloudflare, Google, or custom DNS pools and adjust WireGuard interface parameters.
+* **Split tunneling** – enable app-based routing and pick which installed packages should traverse the tunnel.
+The selection persists via secure storage and is surfaced to the Android service for enforcement.
+* **Auto-connect rules** – toggles for launch, boot, and network-change reconnection feed the native receivers so the service comes back up after restarts or network flips.

+## Server favourites & latency

+HiVPN now keeps a searchable carousel of servers with latency probes (simple TCP connects) and favourite starring.
+The picker bottom sheet separates favourites from the full list and disables server switching while connected.

 ## Guided spotlight tour

 The first launch shows a four-step overlay (server carousel, connect control, status pill, Speed Test tab).
 It uses `tutorial_coach_mark` and only runs once per install (`tour_done` preference).
 A hidden developer utility can reset the flag by clearing app storage.